 Zinnia is a lovely young mare, who up until an injury was competing in the 3'3 hunters at A level.
-We have her on a lease, short term, until she is fully healed and riding sound again.
+We are incredibly lucky to have found this special mare.
+She was just recently awarded PREMIUM mare status by CWHBA.

 Her sire is the elegant Orleandro.
 During his show career, Orleandro competed in both jumping and dressage.
 He successfully competed at Level 5 Jumpers with 3'9" to 4' fences with 4' to 4'6" spreads and also did some dressage competitions at second level with scores in the high 60s.
 In 2005 Orleando was ranked as the 31st and in 2006 ranked as the 13th leading Hunter Breeding stallion with USEF.
 His legacy is now being carried on and surpassed by his offspring.
 Of the offspring Orleandro sired in Europe, at least three are now competing at FEI levels of 1.2 to 1.5 meters in jumping: Online, One Line and Orlanda.
 Uriela CWF bred by Crooked Willow Farms was a premium foal at her Holsteiner inspection.
 She then went on to win the National Hunter Breeding Championships in both 2006 and 2007 as a two and three year old.
 Uladee CWF, bred by Crooked Willow Farms was also awarded premium status at her Holsteiner Inspection and went on to be the 2nd Place Yearling Filly at the Rocky Mountain Dressage Society Championships in 2005.
 Orleandro is known for producing offspring with easy temperaments, correct conformation, fantastic jump, lovely movement and great versatility.
 His offspring have the power, speed and finesse to make it as a jumper; the style, class and elegance to excel in the hunter ring; the suspension, elasticity and suppleness to shine in the dressage ring and the courage, heart and stamina for eventing.
 Orleandro is a one stop shop when searching for a sire who is prepotent for producing offspring with all the characteristics to be a champion in any discipline.
 It is no surprise that Orleandro is such a magnificent stallion because his pedigree is full of great horses.